-Our responsibility is to express an opinion on compliance of each of the Ocean Charter School's State programs based on our audit of the types of compliance requirements referred to above.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Standards and Procedures for Audits of California K-12 Local Educational Agencies 2014-2015.
+Our responsibility is to express an opinion on compliance of each of the Charter School's State programs based on our audit of the types of compliance requirements referred to above.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2015-2016 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
 These standards require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a material effect on the applicable government programs noted below.
-An audit includes examining, on a test basis, evidence about Ocean Charter School's compliance with those requirements and performing such other procedures, as we considered necessary in the circumstances.
+An audit includes examining, on a test basis, evidence about the Charter School's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinions.
-Our audit does not provide a legal determination of Ocean Charter School's compliance with those requirements.
+Our audit does not provide a legal determination of the Charter School's compliance with those requirements.